 Locate the corresponding amount (in ml) by which to increase/decrease the weekly dose based on the patient’s body weight.

-Example: if a patient with bodyweight of 70kg has an IgG trough level of 900 mg/dl and the target level is 1000mg/dl, the difference is 100mg/dl.
+Example: If a patient with a body weight of 70 kg has an IgG trough level of 900 mg/dl and the target level is 1000mg/dl, the difference is 100mg/dl.
 Thus, increase the weekly dose by 5 ml.

 Safe Xembify Administration – Get Prior Authorization

 No human data is available to indicate the presence or absence of drug-associated risk.
 Animal reproduction studies have not been conducted with Xembify.
 It is not known whether it can cause fetal harm when administered to a pregnant woman or if it can affect reproduction capacity.

 No human data is available to indicate the presence or absence of drug-associated risk.
 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Xembify and any potential adverse effects on the breastfed infant.

 Xembify was evaluated in 14 pediatric subjects (2 – 16 years of age) with PI in a multi-center clinical trial.
 The safety and efficacy profiles were similar to adult subjects.
 No pediatric-specific dose requirements were necessary to achieve the desired serum IgG levels.
-The safety and effectiveness of Xembify in pediatric patients below 2 years of age has not been established.
+The safety and effectiveness of Xembify in pediatric patients below 2 years of age have not been established.

 Clinical studies of Xembify did not include sufficient numbers of subjects over age 65 to determine whether they respond differently from younger subjects.
 Three study subjects enrolled in the clinical trial were 65 years and older.
 In general, dose selection for an elderly patient should be made cautiously, usually starting at the low end of the dosing range.